overleaf/toolkit/doc/quick-start-guide.md

 $ cd ./overleaf-toolkit
 ```

-For the rest of this guide, we will assume that you will run all subsequent commands from the this directory.
+For the rest of this guide, we will assume that you will run all subsequent commands from this directory.

 ## Take a Look Around